 The term is known as “Family Mediation” involves the act of your former wife or husband and you sitting down together with a third-party who is an independent Family Mediator to assist both of you in deciding what will be right in regards to your family and yourself in terms of the arrangements of your finances or/and children.

 Communication regarding these matters can be difficult and in some cases very emotional.
-In the past, you would probably have used your lawyer, and your spouse has used their lawyer.
+In the past, you would probably have used your divorce attorney phoenix (or wherever it is you are based), and your spouse has used their lawyer.
 Both lawyers make money out of the both of you in the way of sending correspondence forwards and backwards to one another in regards to your instructions.

 Here are some of the benefits associated with the right type of family mediation: